aesundstrom/afm_explorer/README.md

 # afm_explorer
 C++ code for the AFM Explorer application, as featured in the IEEE TITB article "Image analysis and length estimation of biomolecules using AFM" (https://doi.org/10.1109/TITB.2012.2206819).

+This code is unsupported.
+Use at your own risk.